openstatusHQ/openstatus/README.md

 4. Follow the steps to run your sqlite database locally inside of [README.md](https://github.com/openstatusHQ/openstatus/blob/main/packages/db/README.md)

-5. Start the development server
+5. Start the development with the below command

    ```sh
     pnpm dev
    ```

-6. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+   It will:

+   - run the web app on port `3000`
+   - run the api server on port `3001`
+   - run the docs on port `3002`

+6. See the results:

+- open [http://localhost:3000](http://localhost:3000) for the web app
+- open [http://localhost:3001/ping](http://localhost:3001/ping) for the api
+  server health check
+- open [http://localhost:3002](http://localhost:3002) for the docs

 For [clerk](https://clerk.com), you will need to create a webhook endpoint.
 To access the link, you can use tunneling tools like